Sellics shares Sponsored Products strategies to help brands grow

-What’s your recommendation for an advertiser who wants to optimise their Sponsored Products campaigns?
+What’s your recommendation for an advertiser who wants to optimize their Sponsored Products campaigns?

-The four most important things we recommend are: keyword and product sourcing, adding negative targeting, bid optimisation and tracking your progress.
-Each of these are relatively simple to do; however, as mentioned before, the important thing is to be very methodical and consistent about the optimisation.
+The four most important things we recommend are: keyword and product sourcing, adding negative targeting, bid optimization, and tracking your progress.
+Each of these are relatively simple to do, however, as mentioned before, the important thing is to be very methodical and consistent about the optimization.
 And to do it on a regular basis.

-For keyword and product sourcing and adding negative targeting, there are three things that need to be done to ensure that promising targets are prioritised and unsuccessful targets are excluded.
+For keyword and product sourcing and adding negative targeting, there are three things that need to be done to ensure that promising targets are prioritized and unsuccessful targets are excluded.

 - Move profitable keywords and ASINs from an ad group or campaign with a broader reach to a more precisely targeted campaign to be able to fine-tune them.
 For example: